webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

 - [x] You [joined an existing org](./join.md) and were given [“crawler” permissions](./org-members.md#crawler){ data-preview }
 - [x] You are the admin of a self-hosted instance

 Check if you have access by logging in.
-If you see a [+ Create New...](#accessing-your-dashboard){ .md-button .md-button--primary .btrix-button } button in the dashboard, you‘re able to start a site crawl.
+If you see a [+ Create New...](#accessing-your-dashboard){ .md-button .md-button--primary .btrix-button } button in the dashboard, you’re able to start a site crawl.
 If you don’t see this button and think that you should, contact your org administrator to update your permissions.

+## Choose website to archive

+Open the webpage that you would like to archive in a new browser tab.
+Copy the URL; we will use this URL to start the crawl.

+### Customize this guide

+Choose one of the following options to tailor this guide to your archiving goal:

+=== "One page"

+    Completing the following steps will archive a single page on a website.

+=== "Social media page"

+    Completing the following steps will archive a social media post or profile.

+    #### Before You Start

+    Many popular social media platforms require logging in to view the full page.
+To check if the social media page requires login, open the page in private browsing or incognito mode (instructions for [Chrome](https://support.google.com/chrome/answer/95464), [Safari](https://support.apple.com/guide/safari/browse-privately-ibrw1069/mac), [Edge](https://support.microsoft.com/en-us/edge/browse-inprivate-in-microsoft-edge), [Firefox](https://www.firefox.com/en-US/features/private-browsing/)).
+If you see a prompt to sign up or login, the site will need to be provided login credentials during the crawl.

+    If this is the case, sign up for a new account using login credentials dedicated to archiving.
+Make note of these credentials in a secure place before continuing.

+    ???
+Question "Can I use my existing social media account?"
+        Although there is nothing preventing you from doing so, using your personal account to archive social media pages may [put your personal login information at risk](browser-profiles/browser-profiles-overview.md#use-logins-dedicated-to-web-archiving){ data-preview }.
+We always recommend creating a new account dedicated to archiving to reduce the risk of accidentally archiving your private data.

+=== "Entire website"

+    Completing the following steps will archive every page on _your-site_.com, _your-site_.org, or another domain.

 ## Starting the crawl